PGY1 Pharmacy

 • Management/Medication Safety

-Residents will select at least one rotation in the areas of ambulatory care, critical care and transplant patient populations.
-The resident may choose a second rotation in each area to count as an elective.
+Residents will select at least one rotation in the areas of ambulatory care, critical care, and transplant patient populations.
+A second rotation in these areas may be chosen and will count as an elective.

 Ambulatory Care